-In 2010, CRA released its Guidance "[Canadian Registered Charities Carrying out Activities Outside Canada](#)" and in 2011, released its guidance on "[Using an Intermediary to Carry out a Charity's Activities within Canada](#)".
-If a Canadian charity is transferring resources to a group that is a non-qualified donee (i.e. it cannot issue official donation receipts) such as a foreign charity, or a Canadian non-for-profit in Canada that is not a registered charity, then the registered charity must be able to show that it has direction and control over the use of its resources.
+In 2010, CRA released its Guidance [Canadian Registered Charities Carrying out Activities Outside Canada](#) and in 2011, released its guidance on [Using an Intermediary to Carry out a Charity's Activities within Canada](#).
+If a Canadian charity is transferring resources (money, equipment, etc.) to a group that is a non-qualified donee (i.e. it cannot issue official donation receipts) such as a foreign charity, or a Canadian non-for-profit in Canada that is not a registered charity, then the registered charity must be able to show that it has direction and control over the use of its resources.

 Failure to maintain direction and control can result in a 105% penalty of the amount transferred and/or revocation of charitable status.
-More information about foreign activities is available at [www.globalphilanthropy.ca](http://www.globalphilanthropy.ca).
+More information about foreign activities is available at www.globalphilanthropy.ca.
 For charities conducting foreign activities or working with intermediaries in Canada, such charities should review the sufficiency of their direction and control.
+Here is an article [Canadian Charities and Foreign Activities: Conduit versus Structured Arrangement](#) and our